huntrar/scrape/README.md

 * Entire websites can be downloaded by using the --crawl-all flag or by passing one or more regexps to --crawl, which filters through a list of URL's.

-* If you do not want the crawler to follow links outside of the given website, use --strict.
+* If you want the crawler to follow links outside of the given URL's domain, use --nonstrict.

 * Crawling can be stopped by Ctrl-C or by setting the number of pages to be crawled using --limit.